The ACS DIC administers (or co-administers) a number of awards for students involved in academic, industrial, government

 - The student must be a member of the DIC and must present their paper in the DIC program.
 Students who are not making presentations are ineligible.

 - Only one nomination will be accepted per research group for each meeting.
 Exceptions may be granted for collaborative projects.

 - A proof of your current ACS and DIC membership status, such as a copy of your receipt or a printout of “My Account” from acs.org showing your active divisional membership in DIC (you must log on to access this).

-- An abstract of the work to be presented in the DIC program with authors and affiliations listed and presenting author underlined.
+- An abstract of the work to be presented in the DIC program.

-- A resume or CV, including a list of publications and presentations.
+- A resume or CV (max 2 pages), including a list of publications and presentations.

 - A recommendation letter from your research advisor (if your advisor prefers this to remain confidential, please have them, or a third party, submit the application on your behalf)